Bylaws

 Volunteer staff may be removed for misconduct or lack of work.

 Volunteer staff may be removed for misconduct, to include failure to perform their duties, following review and notification of the employee.
 A minimum of two notifications shall be required, over a minimum of a month period.
-This requirement may be waived by majority vote of the Welfare Council if a volunteer’s misconduct severely harms or damages the Organization.
+This requirement may be waived by majority vote of the Organizing Committee if a volunteer’s misconduct severely harms or damages the Organization.

 Volunteers may be removed due to lack of work if, by their supervising Director’s determination, the amount of work being done does not require the number of volunteers the Director currently has under their supervision.